gettyshima/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles : list content of current directory including those that start with .
 5-listfilesdigitonly : list content with user and group ID including files that start with.
-6-firstdirectory: make directory in /tmp/
+6-firstdirectory: make directory in /tmp/ 7-movethatfile : move file from one directory to another 8-firstdelete : delete file from a directory